 My first memory of cancer

 The first memory I have of having cancer is a nurse leaning over my bed at Great Ormond Street Hospital, trying to put a cannula in my hand.
 I hated cannulas: having needles stuck into you and then left there really hurts.
-And, in the 10 days since I had been diagnosed – the exact memories of which I’m hazy on, possibly because I was quite ill and I was only six – I had had a lot of cannulas.
-At one point I had them in both my feet, and both my hands, and none of them ever seemed to bleed back properly, but they were necessary for blood tests, the emergency blood transfusion I had to have my first night, and for receiving chemotherapy.
+And, in the 10 days since I had been diagnosed – I’m hazy on the exact memories, possibly because I was quite ill and I was only six – I had had a lot of cannulas.
+At one point I had them in both my feet, and both my hands, and none of them ever seemed to bleed back properly.
+But they were necessary for blood tests, the emergency blood transfusion I had to have my first night, and for receiving chemotherapy.